Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Conclusions

-The second application is quantum associative memory where moving from the results of \ccite{labay2022memory}, we analyzed the possibility of storing and retrieving genuine quantum states and computed the success probability of pattern discrimination for the different driving and dissipative degrees.
+The second application is quantum associative memory where the same system in the metastable regime is used to recognize (squeezed-states) memories.
+Following from the results of \ccite{labay2022memory}, we analyzed the possibility of storing and retrieving genuine quantum states and computed the success probability of pattern discrimination for the different driving and dissipative degrees.
 We have seen that in general amplitude-squeezed states are a better option than phase-squeezed states to store the patterns.
 Nevertheless, patterns encoded in a coherent state allow attaining a high success probability for a smaller mean photon number (system size).
 This shows the possibility of using such memories for practical purposes.
-For instance, in discrete-modulated continuous-variable quantum key distribution \cite{lin2019qkd,huang2014qkd} where the information encoded in squeezed-coherent states can be distorted due to the transmission channel \cite{xuan2009experiment}.
+For instance, in discrete modulated continuous-variable quantum key distribution \cite{lin2019qkd,huang2014qkd}, the information encoded in squeezed coherent states can be distorted due to the transmission channel \cite{xuan2009experiment}.
 Quantum associative memory can be used to retrieve the original information.

-Our primary emphasis has centered on exploring how squeezing could potentially be employed to improve the capabilities of our driven-dissipative oscillator in storing and retrieving information problems.
+Our primary emphasis centered on exploring how squeezing could potentially be employed to improve the capabilities of our driven-dissipative oscillator in storing and retrieving information problems.
 The resonator, however, has the potential to be used for more tasks including quantum error correction \cite{Terhal_2020,minganti2022squeezedcat,Gertler2021} or holonomic quantum control \cite{albert2016holonomic}.

 Finally, we exhaustively analyzed some properties of the oscillator necessary to realize the aforementioned applications.
 Despite that, the rich dynamical features present go far beyond the ones presented.
-The presence of dissipative phase transitions found in the balanced model \cite{minganti2023dissipative}, exceptional points in the Liouvillian spectrum \cite{PhysRevA.100.062131,cabot2021metastable} or symmetry breaking \cite{cabot2023nonequilibrium,simon2020symmbreaking} might be of further interest in the generalized model.
+The presence of dissipative phase transitions found in the balanced model \cite{minganti2023dissipative}, exceptional points in the Liouvillian spectrum \cite{minganti2019ep,cabot2021metastable} or symmetry breaking \cite{cabot2023nonequilibrium,lieu2020symmetryQEC} might be of further interest in the generalized model.

 {A\arabic{figure}}